The arcsin function

 The solutions in these two cases follow directly from the definitions

-of the arctan function and Arctan relation.
+of the arctangent function and Arctangent relation.

 Evaluating Arctan(c)